Coupons can help you save thousands of dollars on groceries and household items.

-- Walmart will give customers cash backs which you can be discounted from your total bill if the coupon has a greater value than the item.
+- Walmart will give customers cash backs which you can be discounted from your total bill if the coupon has a higher value than the item.

-- Deals and sales websites cannot be trusted 100% and some of the deals may not actually be offered by the store.
+- Deals and sales websites cannot be trusted 100% and the store may not offer some of the deals.
 Walmart’s Weekly Ad page will allow you to double check the availability and discount on an item.